liferay/liferay-docs/develop/tutorials/articles/230-web-experience-management/04-screen-navigation/01-screen-navigation-custom-apps.markdown

 # Using the Framework for Your Application

-The Screen Navigation Framework comprises two parts: Java classes for your screens, and a tag library for your front-end.
-First we'll cover creating the necessary Java classes and then adding the front-end support through JSPs.
+The Screen Navigation Framework comprises two parts: Java classes for your screens and a tag library for your front-end.
+First you'll create the necessary Java classes and then add the front-end support through JSPs.

 ## Adding Screens to Your Application's Back-end

-You must create at least one Navigation CategoryTo add screens to your application, first you must add at least one Navigation
-Category for the top level navigation.
+You must create at least one Navigation Category.
+To add screens to your application, first you must add at least one Navigation Category for the top level navigation.
 Then you can add additional Navigation Entries for each page that you need.

 First, add a Navigation Category